There is no denying it, the SaaS industry is huge right now.

 I mean, that’s why they exist.

-However, no matter how much they know about the target audience, they shouldn’t be the only ones that has a say in the What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…..
+However, no matter how much they know about the target audience, they shouldn’t be the only ones that has a say in the user onboarding.

 Marketing, sales, customer support and success teams need to take part in designing and improving the user onboarding process, and that’s where a SaaS such as UserGuiding comes into play.